Wilfrid Sheed: Biography

 Garrison Keillor commented in a review of the book:

 Golden Age of American Song has been saluted and high-faluted in books and wept over repeatedly, but "The House That George Built" is a big rich stew of an homage that makes you want to listen to Gershwin and Berlin and Porter and Arlen all over again ...
 Sheed's jazzy prose is a joy to read.
 It goes catapulting along, digressing like mad, never pedantic, a little frantic, which is just right: the jazz song, like all true art, is a flight from depression, indifference, the cold blank stare, the earnest clammy touch.

 Family

 Sheed was a great-great-grandson of William Ward (cricketer) and of Henry Fitzalan-Howard, 14th Duke of Norfolk and Augusta Mary Minna Catherine Lyons; a great-grandson of William George Ward; a grandson of Wilfrid Philip Ward; a nephew of Father Leo Ward, a missioner in Japan; the son of Maisie Ward and Frank Sheed, the co-founders of Sheed & Ward; and the brother of the translator, Rosemary Sheed.
 Among Sheed's more remote ancestors was John Howard, 1st Duke of Norfolk.

 He married Maria Bullitt Darlington in 1957 and they had three children; the marriage ended in divorce in 1967.
-He remarried in 1972 to cookbook author Miriam Ungerer.
+He married cookbook author Miriam Ungerer in 1972.
 At his death he was survived by his second wife, three children, a sister, two stepdaughters and four grandchildren.

 The English writer and journalist Gilbert Keith Chesterton was his godfather.